Fred-Pi/task-manager/README.md

   - Active and completed counts
   - Completion rate
   - Overdue tasks
+- **Dark Mode**: Toggle between light and dark themes with localStorage persistence
+- **Data Export/Import**: Export tasks as JSON for backup, import tasks from JSON files
 - **Responsive Design**: Works seamlessly on mobile, tablet, and desktop
 - **Accessibility**: WCAG compliant with keyboard navigation and screen reader support
 - **Data Persistence**: All data stored locally in the browser using localStorage